whitneyburton/portfolios/students/1708-back/anna-lewis/20171010-anna-lewis-m2.md

 What was your favorite Gear Up?
 Least favorite?
 Why?

+My favorite Gear Up was the one on diversity.
+I really enjoyed the polygon exercise since I'm a visual learner and I could really see what was happening.
+I also feel like this is a topic that really forces me to think.
+As someone who applied to a professional school, it used to be really frustrating to me to watch schools accept someone with lower test scores or less volunteer hours because of a demographic.
+While I have moved past this view, it was still really impactful for me to see what an impact conciously trying to increase diversity can have.

+My least favorite Gear Up was the one on empathy and privilege.
+I think it is an important topic, but feel that true empathy can't be gained simply by talking about it.
+In addition, although I think privilege needs to be discussed, I always find these discussions frustrating.
+This is because so many small things play a part in how someone views the world that it's very hard to define where privilege lies.
+For example, I grew up with a father that worked with SQL.
+While many would think this positively impacts my involvement in tech, the truth is that I saw him come home from work every day stressed.
+He would tell me that he just has a job to make money to support his family and do things outside of work.
+In a way, I think privilege is a murky topic that can draw focus away from the individual.

 How did you contribute to the Turing community this module?

+I want to say that starting work on a pairing application is one way I contributed and want to continue to contribute.
+I think one of the hardest thing for me is reaching out to someone for help and depersonalizing the request might make it easier to ask.
+I think the idea is a good one and would like to continue to work on this project on the side to review my Rails knowledge over break.

 What would you like to do to contribute next module?

+I'm going to say the say thing I did last module, because I wasn't able to work something out.
+I'd like to work towards hosting a GDI code & coffee event at Turing with the help of JCS.

 ## Self-Assessment Scores